Big Brother (Australian TV series) season 6: Controversies

-Alleged sexual assault
+Sexual assault

-This season of Big Brother Australia proved to be highly controversial.
-An alleged sexual assault during which John (real name Michael Bric) held down Camilla Severi on her bed while Ashley (Michael Cox) pushed his crotch into her face in the house on 1 July 2006 resulted in the ejection of the pair from the show.
-The incident sparked calls for the series to be investigated for possible breaches of broadcasting laws, and calls for the cancellation of the series by several commentators and politicians, including then Australian Prime Minister John Howard and opposition leader Kim Beazley.
-The incident and in particular the Prime Minister's comments, were reported internationally, running on CNN and the BBC and in various other international publications.
+On 1 July 2006, a sexual assault during which John (real name Michael Bric) held down Camilla Severi on her bed while Ashley (Michael Cox) pushed his crotch into her face, resulted in the ejection of the pair from the show.
+The incident and in particular the Prime Minister John Howard's comments, who called the show "stupid", were reported internationally, running on CNN and the BBC and in various other international publications.
 Because of the incident, Big Brother – Adults Only ended its run after politicians warned Network Ten that its screening of the show could harm its push for media reforms.

 The incident sparked a high level of discussion on Internet forums where commentators were split over whether the incident was playful fun or actual assault.
 In many forums there was overwhelming censure of the Big Brother series itself, with many calling for the show to be cancelled.
 Subsequent to the controversy the program's ratings showed an increase; however, this proved to be only a temporary boost; the show's regular ratings did not show a significant overall increase and the Daily Show continued to rate significantly lower than its competitors on other commercial networks.
 Network Ten indicated that they planned to continue producing the series despite the barrage of criticism.
 In the wake of the controversy, several former housemates came forward with descriptions of audition processes that require potential housemates to parade nude, and the frequent occurrence of sexual acts in the house similar to the one that the two housemates were ejected for.